-Google has just announced a new feature for Gmail, which is a great move in transforming people's perceptions of online identity.
-The company is now able to allow users to change their Gmail addresses without having to create new accounts, a feature called by many the most wished ability and probably the most missed feature of Gmail.
-This is a huge step for Google towards user-friendliness and it has the potential to bring about a change in the way digital marketing strategy and personal branding are approached.
+Google has just announced a new feature for Gmail that is a major step in rebuilding how people perceive online identity.
+The company is now able to allow users to change their Gmail addresses without creating new accounts, a feature that many have called the most wished-for ability and probably the most missed feature of Gmail.
+This is a huge step for Google towards user-friendliness, and it has the potential to bring about a change in the way digital marketing strategy and personal branding are approached.

-Users of Gmail have been tied to their original email addresses for a very long time, the same ones they selected when they first signed up, which may have been years or even decades ago.
-This resulted in the awkward, unprofessional, or simply old-fashioned addresses like anglepriya@gmail.com being used as an individual's digital label permanently.
-Not anymore!
+Users of Gmail have been tied to their original email addresses for a very long time. the same ones they selected when they first signed up, which may have been years or even decades ago.
+This resulted in awkward, unprofessional, or simply old-fashioned addresses like anglepriya@gmail.com being used as an individual's digital label permanently.
+Not anymore.

 What's Changing: Gmail Email Address Flexibility

-Previously, Gmail’s policy was very clear: if your Google Account used an @gmail.com email address, the username part of that address was not allowed to be changed.
-A new address was granted only to users who created a new Google account and transferred their emails, files, subscriptions, app logins, etc., manually, an exhausting and often irritating process especially for loyal customers.
+Previously, Gmail's policy was very clear: if your Google Account used an @gmail.com email address, the username part of that address was not allowed to be changed.
+A new address was granted only to users who created a new Google account and transferred their emails, files, subscriptions, app logins, etc., manually. an exhausting and often irritating process even for loyal customers.

-Now, based on the new information provided by Google’s support documentation, it is stated that users can select a different @gmail.com address and still have the original account with all the data associated with it available to them.
+Now, based on new information from Google's support documentation, users can select a different @gmail.com address and still have the original account with all the data associated with it available to them.

 Here's how it works:

-This means a Gmail user can transform their digital presence while keeping their entire connected digital life intact no need to rebuild from scratch.
+This means a Gmail user can rebuild their digital presence while keeping their entire connected digital life intact. no need to rebuild from scratch.

 Who's Getting the Feature?
 Rollout and Regional Focus

-Currently, the new option to change Gmail addresses is being implemented step by step and was first noticed on the Hindi-support page of Google, which means the initial target area is India and other Hindi-speaking countries, and the upcoming feature is already among the largest internet populations worldwide.
+Currently, the new option to change Gmail addresses is being implemented step by step and was first noticed on the Hindi-support page of Google, meaning the initial target area is India and other Hindi-speaking countries. among the largest internet populations worldwide.

-In some parts of the world, the English version of Google’s support documentation still depicts the previous policy, which signifies that the rollout is done in phases and it is not available globally yet.
-Google has not yet made a significant announcement about it, so users might experience this feature coming to their account after several weeks or even months.
+In some parts of the world, the English version of Google's support documentation still depicts the previous policy, indicating that the rollout is being done in phases and is not available globally yet.
+Google has not yet made a major announcement about it, so users might experience this feature on their account after several weeks or even months.

 Key Rules and Limitations